CARDENASdonovan/install_ruby_3_rails_8/README.md

 mise --version
 ```

-If all commands return versions, your Rails environment is ready.
+If all commands return versions, your RoR environment is ready.